 For mom, it might be time for an ultrasound examination.
-Maybe the first time that you will lay your eyes on your baby, or at least the first time you will actually be able to see your baby in any detail… If you are curious on how your baby is developing, you can watch some fetal development videos here.
+Maybe this will be the first time that you will lay your eyes on your baby, or at least the first time you will actually be able to see your baby in any detail… If you are curious on how your baby is developing during this time, you can watch some fetal development videos here.

+The fetal age of your baby is now 16 weeks.
 Your baby is growing (this week too)!
-He/she is more than five inches long now and probably weighs about five and a half to about six and a half ounces.
+He/she is more than five inches long (12.7 cm) now and probably weighs about 5.5 to about 6.5 ounces (155-184 gram).
 Weight has doubled since last week!
 But from now on, the growth rate will slow down a bit.

 Your child’s nervous system is in a rapid maturing phase and should be in working order by now.
 Nerves are developing and are now surrounded by myelin that allows the nerve cells to exchange signals.

-Week 18 of pregnancy is the last week of the critical development phase of your baby's brain, which started back in week 12.
-Next phase will begin in week 24.
-Although the ears may still appear to be sticking away from the head they are in position.
+Although the ears may still appear to be sticking away from the head, they are now in the right position.
 Hearing has become a little more sensitive now.
 Not only are sounds from outside of the womb being heard, but internally as well.

 The eyes are looking straight ahead.
 Studies have shown that at 18 weeks pregnant, the fetus is starting to become sensitive to light.
 For example, if you spend time in a solarium (not recommended!), your child will turn his/her back against the light.

-18 weeks pregnant, your doctor should be able to tell the sex of your child.
-If you are expecting a girl her fallopian tubes and uterus are in place.
-Should your child be a male his genitals are developing and visible in an ultrasound if he does not hide them.
+by now, your doctor should be able to tell the sex of your child.
+If you are expecting a girl, her fallopian tubes and uterus are in place.
+Should your child be a male, his genitals are developing and visible in an ultrasound if he does not hide them.